UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Energy Balance SUEWS Database Manager.rst

         Location where this specific land cover exist.
 Specify by country first, then more details if needed

     * Reference:
-        If possible, point toa reference where your entry is specified/derived.
+        If possible, point to a reference where your entry is specified/derived.

     * Lower left panel:
         For each parameter, one or many entries should be set.
 In this panel you see all entries that should be considered for the specific parameter choosen.
+Hover over the parameters for explaination of specific parameter.

 * Emissions Tab